distantmagic/resonance/docs/pages/docs/features/security/oauth2/persistent-data/doctrine.md

-`findClient`          | find client in your database, return your entity `findRefreshToken`    | find refresh token in your database, return your entity `findUser`            | find user in your database, return your entity `toClientEntity`      | find client in your database, return your entity
+`findClient`          | find client in your database, return your entity `findRefreshToken`    | find refresh token in your database, return your entity `findUser`            | find user in your database, return your entity `toAccessToken`       | find access token in your database, return your entity `toClientEntity`      | find client in your database, return your entity